Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 Despite being an atheist,

-she denied the spirit of most of her fellow atheists and agnostics by
+the spirit of most of her fellow atheists and agnostics by optimistically

-optimistically upholding what she called the benevolent universe premise, that
+upholding what she called the benevolent universe premise, that pain need not

-pain need not be an intrinsic, fundamental part of mankind’s relationship to
+be an intrinsic, fundamental part of mankind’s relationship to the

 from bad health simply can’t be avoided in this life before Jesus’ return, she